-It is not mandatory but completely optional to have the fourth email in your welcome email series but it can be highly effective to make your case.
+It is not mandatory but completely optional to have the fourth email in your welcome email series, but it can be highly effective in making your case.

 This email must be something more elaborate and value-packed to really hook your subscribers to keep opening your emails whenever you send them.

-It can be a guide, ebook, cheat sheets, or even a free trial for your tool or platform.
+It can be a guide, ebook, cheat sheet, or even a free trial for your tool or platform.

 You have to understand the fact that for a long time, even if you have other avenues such as Youtube, blog, or software, your subscribers are going to interact with your brand only through these emails.

 So, it is your first and last chance to connect with them and convert them into paying customers or long-term engaging readers and users.

 Apart from that, it is also essential to consider the fact that your subscribers must have been receiving hundreds of emails on a regular basis.

 So unless your emails have something peculiar, something sticky or extraordinary to remember or stand outside from the crowd, they are going to forget you.

 Here comes the branding aspect of the emails that you will send.